dougbutner/time-token/README.md

 # Time Token WIP
 Time Token hashes a layer above timestamp and faucets free token to everyone requesting for past 12 hours if no other faucet in that time.

+ 1. Faucet for any qualifying user
+ 2. Time U
+One token per time unit
+ 4. Fau

 Time tokens must be distributed in a 1 token per time unit manner.
 This token may be indivisible (suggested, and needed in cases like voting.